6 Lessons from Bali to Help Create a Better World

 Every village in Bali has a banjar, or community center, where villagers prepare offerings and foods for ceremonies, meet and discuss village affairs, practice music and dance, and just hang out and chat with each other.

-On our trip, we learned a lot about Balinese culture by visiting the local banjar.
-There were teachers of traditional Balinese gamelan music, Legong dancing, woodcarving, and traditional Hindu offerings (known as a canang), which offered an introduction to each of these disciplines and the connection to Tri Hita Karana.
+We learned a lot about Balinese culture by visiting the local banjar, where there were teachers of traditional Balinese gamelan music, Legong dancing, woodcarving, and traditional Hindu offerings (known as a canang).
+They offered an introduction to each of these disciplines and the connection to Tri Hita Karana.
 We quickly learned that the intricate finger and eye movements of Legong may look easy, but keeping a steady hand while woodcarving and making the offerings is no easy feat.

 Before it was called Hindu Dharma, or Hinduism, the Balinese religion was known as Agama Tirta, or the “Religion of Holy Water.”
 This name bore witness not only to the role of water in rituals, but also to its role in the ecology of the island.